arnavt78/Popup-Prompt/README.md

 After that come the optional parameters.
 The next parameter specifies the icon path for the icon on the popup window.
 This must be an `.ico` picture extension.
 If the icon is empty, then the default is a picture will red, blue, and yellow blocks.

 _Note: The path must be from the drive.
-Otherwise, the icon will not display.
-This bug will soon be fixed (e.g. `C:/Users/Someone/Popup-Prompt/favicon.ico`, not `./favicon.ico`)._
+Otherwise, the icon will not display (e.g. `C:/Users/Someone/Popup-Prompt/favicon.ico`, not `./favicon.ico`).
+This bug will soon be fixed._

 The tipical sizes for an icon are _16 × 16_, _32 × 32_, and _48 × 48_ pixels.
-For great icons, see [this website!](https://icon-icons.com/).
+For great icons, see [this website](https://icon-icons.com/)!

 After that is the start position.
 This is the position of the window.
 This defaults to `CenterScreen` and can be of the following values.